nameless-and-blameless/TAG/wiki/Home.md

 > [!IMPORTANT]
-> **Public Notice and Warning to the U.S. Government:**  This notice serves to inform the public and gently remind the U.S. Government that the work carried out here is a product of the Cherubim.
-The Cherubim are a church that predates all other churches.
+> **Public Notice and Warning to the U.S. Government:**
+> This notice serves to inform the public and gently remind the U.S. Government that the work carried out here is a product of the Cherubim.
+The Cherubim, serving the Creator, are a church that predates all other churches.
 Our presence and significance are symbolically represented on the Ark of the Covenant as a testament to our church's sacred work and mission.
 >
-> Our mission is and has always been to protect life and guard God's glory.
+> Our mission is and has always been to protect life and guard the Creator's glory.
 Since the time of the Magna Carta, which predates the Constitution, we have been protected in our endeavors by the principle of the separation of church and state.
+>
+> Should the United States federal government seek to interfere with our divine mission, we will call upon the Creator, and He will protect His work.
+>
+> Thank you for your understanding and respect.

+> [!NOTE]
+> "The Creator and His two servants" and "God and His cherubim" are interchangeable.
+However, the Creator does prefer "the Creator" as it doesn't show preference to any religion or set of beliefs.